-scarabbi asked: Since the point of the formula is whether it curves up like a smile or down like a frown, isn't the question whether it is concave or convex?
+scarabbi said: Since the point of the formula is whether it curves up like a smile or down like a frown, isn't the question whether it is concave or convex?
 Wouldn't that question then be best answered by the second derivative?
 This makes for far messier math, but is presumably how Colin would think about it.
 Did you just not want to make the math any scarier by including calculus?

 That would be a question for Daniel Biss. ;)

-ailamooo asked: I'm not sure if I should ask this but were you, in any way, influenced by The Curious Incident of the Dog in the Night-time when you wrote this?
+ailamooo said: I'm not sure if I should ask this but were you, in any way, influenced by The Curious Incident of the Dog in the Night-time when you wrote this?
 The stories are very different but Collin and Christopher have a lot in common.
 And also, the writing technique.
 I loved how we were all whiny Collins, btw.
 And uh... you're a fugging genius. (did I get it right?
 XD) Thank you for this book.

 I’m not positive, but I think I read CURIOUS INCIDENT after I wrote KATHERINES.
 But yeah, they’re very similar in some ways, although Haddon chooses to tell the story from Christopher’s point of view, which is an audacious choice (and one that he pulled off brilliantly, I think).
 Also, Colin is not obviously autistic, at least not to the degree that Christopher is, although you could certainly argue that Colin would these days be diagnosed with Asperger’s.